What should Bible characters look like?

 So yes, there were probably some rather rare blue-eyed, blondes in ancient Israel.
 That’s science.
 But was Jesus one of them?
 Could he have been blue-eyed?
 Probably not.
 Best guess is that probably he looked similar to most in that region, i.e. brown eyes.

 Years ago an anthropologist published an illustration of what Jesus “may” have looked like (pictured right) –IF his genetic traits were “average” for his region.
 Unfortunately, we have no idea if Jesus’ genetic lineage was “average”.
-(Look at the diversity of people in your neighborhood and church.
-Really….What is “average”?)
-The anthropologist’s illustration also seems to ignore the “average” genetic traits of Greeks and Romans swimming in Israel’s gene pool (let alone the North African Egyptians, where Jesus’ ancestors lives for over a hundred of years).
+(Look at the diversity of people in your neighborhood and church, then decide “what average”?)
+The anthropologist’s illustration also seems to ignore the “average” genetic traits of Greeks and Romans swimming in Israel’s gene pool (let alone the North African Egyptians and Babylonian (Persians) where Jesus’ ancestors lived).

 FACT: The occupying armies living (and thus, interbreeding) in Israel were drawn from the conquered territories of Galacia (Spain), Gaul (Celts from France and Belgium), North Africa, and even the Germanic tribes, as well as Italy.
 And remember, these occupying and trading populations were in Israel long before Jesus was.
 Galilee was apparently more culturally diverse than Jerusalem.
 (Indeed, in the time of Jesus, the region of Galilee had several rather cosmopolitan cities populated by people from around the Empire.
 Today it looks rural, but in Jesus’ time, it was humming with Greek and Roman influences.)

 For all we know, Jesus looked more southern Mediterranean.
 Pictured right is a “typical portrait of a Greek man” based on ancient art.
-(But if you remember your history, Greece was at the land bridge between Europe and the Middle East, soooo….)
+(But if you remember your history, Greece was at the land bridge between Europe and the Middle East, and Alexander’s army spread east as far as India, soooo….)